mozilla/explainers/trusted-or-sanitized-html.md

 # Problem

-Cross-Site Scripting (XSS) has ranked as [one of the top 3 most-reported security issues for a full decade](https://cwe.mitre.org/top25/archive/2025/2025_cwe_top25.html), despite various prior attempts at mitigation.
+Despite various prior attempts at mitigation, Cross-Site Scripting (XSS) has remained as [one of the top 3 most-reported security issues for a full decade](https://cwe.mitre.org/top25/archive/2025/2025_cwe_top25.html).

 # Methodology for Approaching & Evaluating Solutions